Buying a new car

 Find out more about importing a vehicle to Ireland.

-The European Consumer Centre (ECC) Ireland also has a factsheet with information about registering a vehicle in Ireland (pdf).
+The European Consumer Centre (ECC) Ireland also has a factsheet about registering a vehicle in Ireland (pdf).

 Tax relief and exemptions